-Zipser (knee) will start Saturday's game against the Thunder, KC Johnson of the Chicago Tribune reports.
+Zipser will not play Friday against the Bucks, KC Johnson of the Chicago Tribune reports.

 |Last 7 Games|